tfc/tfc.github.io/posts/2022-03-20-unique-heterogeneous-typelists.md

 All the examples on the internet first show how to write functions on hlists: First, implement a type class and then all the relevant instances for them.
 These are usually not too hard to understand and write, because the output type does not really depend on the inputs - just like our `Show` instance from before.

-Having understood that, the next thing that i found hard to achieve was *reversing* a heterogeneous list.
+Having understood that, the next thing that I found hard to achieve was *reversing* a heterogeneous list.
 The reason is, that the return type of a reverse function would completely depend on the input:

 ```haskell
 aReverserFunction :: Hlist '[ A, B, C ] -> HList '[ C, B, A ]
 ```

 But how to express that programmatically?
-Implementing the type class would be easy, but i would need to programmatically calculate the output type from the input type.
+Implementing the type class would be easy, but I would need to programmatically calculate the output type from the input type.
 Without knowing the resulting return type in advance, the type class would be of no use.
 Afterward, we can implement the type class that uses this calculated type.